 But that doesn’t mean that I go AWOL during the slower months.
 In fact, I’m usually posting MORE during my slow times and it balances everything out and keeps my stats up nicely.

 The truth is…that if you really want to increase your traffic and make a full-time income blogging, you absolutely NEED to be posting at least 5 times a week.
 You have to think of it like a job.
 Blogging IS a job, although, it pays better than a job in my opinion. 🙂

 But what do you post about if you’re going to post so much?

-One of the best things you can post about on any blog is Holidays and here’s how to get Holiday traffic throughout the year.
+One of the easiest and best things you can post about on any blog is Holidays and here’s how to get Holiday traffic throughout the year.

 How to Get Holiday Traffic Throughout the Year